pmb-7684/New-York-City-Leading-Causes-of-Death/README.md

 ```

 We will also create a second data set named`nycCause_noNA`, where we
-remove all NAs whihc will have 819 observations.
+remove all NAs which will have 819 observations.

 ``` r
 nycCauses_noNA   <- nycCauses_Deaths %>% drop_na(Death.Rate, Age.Adjusted.Death.Rate)